Setting up TimescaleDB

 When using TimescaleDB, there are important considerations for publications:

-2. If you need to publish specific tables, you must include both:
+is the most reliable approach, though it requires more resources - If you need to publish specific tables, you must include both:

-• The TimescaleDB internal schema (_timescaledb_internal)
+) - The TimescaleDB internal schema (

-3. Avoid using FOR TABLE table_name with TimescaleDB hypertables, as this can cause replication to stop when new chunks are created
+with TimescaleDB hypertables, as this can cause replication to stop when new chunks are created

 For either approach, you can further limit which tables are replicated with table filtering in Sequin instead.